KaiyangZhou/mixstyle-release/README.md

 For more analytical studies, please read our paper at https://openreview.net/forum?id=6xHJ37MVxxp.

+Please also read the extended paper at https://arxiv.org/abs/2107.02053 for a more comprenehsive picture of MixStyle.

 To cite MixStyle in your publications, please use the following bibtex entry

 ```